-The authors would like to thank the following for their contribution towards this GLINT concept and research.
-Kevin Hurley of the Space Sciences Laboratory at the University of California, Berkeley, and Scott Barthelmy of NASA GSFC for their discussions on the IPN and GCN systems, and their assistance in obtaining γ -ray mission data, including Mercury MESSENGER data.
-Koji Mukai of the Suzaku (US) Guest Observer Facility and the members of the Suzaku (Japan) science team, specifically Madoka Kawaharada, for their assistance in obtaining and using mission-specific ephemeris data.
-Adam Szabo of the Heliospheric Physics Laboratory (NASA GSFC) for his help in WIND mission orbit data retrieval.
-Keith Gendreau of NASA GSFC for his significant concept discussions.
-Charles Naudet of NASA JPL for providing trajectory data for Mars Science Laboratory.
+This work was conducted and supported under NASA Small Business Innovative Research contract NNX12CE15P.
+The authors thank the following for their contribution toward this GLINT concept and research.
+Kevin Hurley of the Space Sciences Laboratory at the University of California, Berkeley, and Scott Barthelmy of the NASA Goddard Space Flight Center for their discussions on the IPN and GCN systems, and their assistance in obtaining γ -ray mission data, including Mercury MESSENGER data.
+Koji Mukai of the Suzaku (United States) Guest Observer Facility and the members of the Suzaku (Japan) science team, specifically Madoka Kawaharada, for their assistance in obtaining and using mission-specific ephemeris data.
+Adam Szabo of the Heliospheric Physics Laboratory (NASA Goddard Space Flight Center) for his help in WIND mission orbit data retrieval.
+Keith Gendreau of NASA Goddard Space Flight Center for his significant concept discussions.
+Charles Naudet of NASA's Jet Propulsion Laboratory for providing trajectory data for Mars Science Laboratory.
 Richard Schirato of the Los Alamos National Laboratory and John Goldsten of the Johns Hopkins University Applied Physics Laboratory for their useful discussions of GRB detection, especially in Earth orbit.
-John Gaebler of NASA GSFC who served as our contract technical representative.
-The GLINT development team, including Zaven Arzoumanian, John Hanson of CrossTrac Engineering, Inc., and Paul Graven of Cateni, Inc. This work was conducted and supported under NASA Small Business Innovative Research contract NNX12CE15P.
+John Gaebler of the NASA Goddard Space Flight Center who served as our contract technical representative.
+The GLINT development team, including Zaven Arzoumanian, John Hanson of CrossTrac Engineering, Inc., and Paul Graven of Cateni, Inc.